ShreyBana/dot-files-etc/basic-setups.md

 ### lightdm
   - `vim /etc/lightdm/lightdm.conf` uncomment under `[Seat:*]` the line containing `greeter-sesssion=` and put the name of the greeter you want to use ex: `greeter-session=lightdm-webkit2-greeter`

+### username
+  - To change the GECO comment(used by gdm & lightdm for login user name aka `Full Name`), you have to edit `/etc/login.defs` to be able to make the appropriate change via `chfn`.